ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 As you can see, Angular is very clever to split the application in multiple bundles.
 What you need to know though:

 - If you import a module, all components are bundled, even if not all are used.
-- The smaller the modules the better Angular can optimise the bundles
+- The smaller the modules the better Angular can optimise the bundles.

 ## Summary